Reverse Mortgage Pros and Cons: The Downsides & Drawbacks

-8 commentsThere’s no doubt that the decision to get a reverse mortgage can be a big one, especially depending on the borrower’s particular financial situation.
+Mike Branson Jr. has 25 years of experience in the mortgage banking industry.
+He has devoted the past 19 years to reverse mortgages exclusively.
+Mike has worked in several aspects of the Mortgage industry, including Loan Origination, Underwriting, and Management.The decision to get a reverse mortgage can be big, depending on the borrower’s financial situation.
 Maybe you’ve decided that additional cash flow will help to stabilize your retirement finances, or maybe you’re looking to fund something like in-home care or a renovation to make your house more accessible.

-This article will lay out for you all of the major pros and cons that come with a reverse mortgage loan including ways in which the proceeds from the loan can be used, the potential drawbacks of using one, and how taking one out can affect the people around you.
+This article will lay out the pros and cons of reverse mortgage loans, including ways in which the proceeds from the loan can be used, the potential drawbacks of using one, and how taking one out can affect the people around you.

 Reverse Mortgage PROS and CONS: